Vegan Chickpea and Lentil Loaf

 - Using a blender or food processor, blend the vegetable mixture with chickpeas, flax mixture and only 1/2 of the lentils.
 Pulse in walnuts and oats (you may have to remove part of the mixture to a bowl first).

-- Transfer chickpea mixture to a bowl and stir in the remaining lentils.
+- Transfer chickpea mixture to a bowl and stir in the remaining lentils and 1/4 cup of the ketchup.

 - Add mixture to a loaf pan lined with parchment paper, pressing evenly with a spatula.
-Use a spatula to spread a thin even layer of ketchup, tomato sauce or glaze over top.
+Use a spatula to spread the remaining ketchup in an even layer over the top.
 Cover with foil and bake for 20 minutes; remove cover and cook 20 further minutes.
-Let cool slightly before serving (can refrigerate and reheat at 350 for 30 minutes).
+Let cool slightly before serving.